-- Request HR provide data on hiring, posts, salaries, promotion, training, staff wellbeing, etc., which are disaggregated along sex, race/ethnicity, and other relevant factors.
+- Request the Human Resource Function (HR) to provide data on hiring, posts, salaries, promotion, training, staff wellbeing, etc., that is disaggregated by sex, race/ethnicity, and other relevant factors.
 Take action when inequalities exist. - Ask a woman to speak first.
-In meetings where men outnumber women, women are less active than men.
-88 Inviting a woman to speak first can change the dynamic and lead to equal participation.
-89,90 - Avoid same-sex panels, both as the organizer and when you are invited to participate.
+In meetings where men outnumber women, women are less active than men.88 Inviting a woman to speak first can change the dynamic and lead to equal participation.^{89 90} - Avoid same-sex panels, both as the organizer and when you are invited to participate.
 Promote broader diversity as well. - Meet and consult with diverse groups of women and men and not only formal representatives and community leaders.
 Meet with people who work on gender equality and women's rights.91